animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > However, perhaps there is a better alternative for those needs than drugs and janitors.

-[To do: After I finish my draft, add: "This was shared with \<Lily's real name\>'s permision." or stick with "Lily"]
+[To do: After I finish my draft, add: "This was shared with \<Lily's real name\>'s permission." or stick with "Lily"]

 I propose a new branch of medicine called intimacy healing, one with an ontology like as follows: communications as a subset of intimacy healing, intimacy healing as a subset of medicine, with overlaps but distinction from sex work.